Skip to content

 Choosing between QSM3 and NUCCA is a personal decision that depends on your unique body, health history, and wellness goals.
 Both are excellent upper cervical techniques designed to get to the root of your health issues, but they approach the process from slightly different angles.
 Think of it less as picking a "better" option and more as finding the right fit for you.
 The best way to know for sure is to have a detailed conversation with a practitioner who can assess your specific needs.
 Let's walk through a few key factors to help you think through your decision.

-Considering Your Age and Health Status
+How Your Age and Health Factor In

 One of the best things about both QSM3 and NUCCA is that they are incredibly gentle.
 There’s no popping, twisting, or cracking involved.
 This makes them a safe and effective option for just about everyone, from children to adults.
 These gentle methods are safe for people of all ages, including those with conditions like osteoporosis or other sensitivities that might make traditional chiropractic adjustments uncomfortable.
 So, whether you're looking for pediatric chiropractic care for your child or seeking relief as a senior, you can feel confident that both approaches prioritize your comfort and safety.